 White box networking equipment has evolved over the last few years along with the overall switching market.
 Whereas white box network switches initially were limited in terms of speed and capacity, today they come in an array of sizes and options that can meet even the most demanding enterprise switch requirements.

 - 1G switch with 48 1G ports (or Power-over-Ethernet ports) and 4 10G ports

 - 10G switch with 48 10G ports and 6 40G ports

 - 25G switch with 48 25G ports

 - 100G switch with 32 100G ports

-The switches use the latest chipsets from large vendors including Broadcom, Cavium, Intel, Marvell and Mellanox.
+The switches, also known as open source switch hardware, use the latest chipsets from large vendors including Broadcom, Intel, Marvell and Mellanox.

 Essentially, white box switch hardware in the larger enterprise network is the same standard hardware used by traditional networking vendors such as Cisco and Juniper.
 The only difference is those vendors put their own network operating system on top, creating a proprietary switch.
 By contrast, white boxes run whatever NOS the customer chooses.
 The major vendors also charge a premium for their switches, perhaps even twice as much as a comparable white box switch.

-The switches are also highly programmable, making them ideal for use in software defined networks (SDNs).
+Open source switch hardware is also highly programmable, making it ideal for use in software defined networks (SDNs).
 Pica8, for example, offers its CrossFlow software, which enables its switches to support both Layer 2/Layer 3 networking protocols and SDN on the same port – a first in the networking industry.